 Taylor, currently a first-year Cadette in Troop 405 from Girl Scouts Heart of Central California, might only be 11 years old, but you’d never think she was so young after speaking to her and hearing her bullying story.
 Her G.I.R.L.
-(Go-getter, Innovator, Risk-taker, Leader)™ spirit shines so fierce and bright!
+(Go-getter, Innovator, Risk-taker, Leader)™ spirit shines so fiercely and bright!
 After experiencing bullying from third grade through fifth, she turned her struggle into triumph by speaking out, standing up for herself, and sharing her story to help others.
 And in true Girl Scout style, she’s now thriving and loving life—way to go, Taylor!

 Taylor’s struggles with bullying started at her elementary school when a girl made fun of her appearance and the fact that she hung out with boys.
 Then more girls at school joined in and began poking fun at Taylor’s skin and hair color (Taylor loves to express herself by dyeing her hair different colors—you do you, G.I.R.L.!).
 Soon things began to escalate and even turned physical.

 Taylor recalls being pushed into fences, punched, bitten, and locked in bathroom stalls.
 Girls would also take and destroy her belongings.
 At one point she even began faking being sick just to avoid going to school—not because she didn’t want to learn, but because she didn’t want to face more abuse at the hands of her bullies.
 And at the time, because there were no adult witnesses, the school was struggling to nip the issue in the bud.
 It wasn’t until she was bitten and had the marks on her back to prove it that the school was able to do something about it.
 Even the superintendent got involved.